 The particular tribe did their Q1 planning as a follow-on to this, and immediately changed their strategy and started to focus on how SumUp would deliver a unified experience.

 We have multiple products that are being experienced through one interface.
 The question we - as a company and a design organization - have to answer is, how do we deliver an experience that’s cohesive and of value?

 The way we want to think about it is that no matter where we are in the organization, we are serving the same merchant.
 In addition to developing a design system, we are building a knowledge base that allows someone from Sofia to be empathetic to a merchant’s experience in Brazil or Chile.

 How effective has this been for you?

 It’s an exciting journey and we’re still in the middle of it.
 I think these are fundamental tools and ways to think.
 But of course, they all work a little bit differently in each organisation.
-And you need to figure out what makes your organisation unique and how you adapt them to this to take them on this journey.
+And you need to figure out what makes your organization unique and how to adapt the process to your context to take them on this journey.